 The Next Wave of PR Blogs?

 While they tend to be less established, there are a number of PR blogs from students that often make for good reading.
-Richard Bailey (academic and editor of Behind The Spin) has been particularly effective in encouraging PR students to write online and runs a friendly competition (first at Behind The Spin, now at PR Place) to highlight the best posts from young PR and communications students.
+Richard Bailey (academic and editor of PR Place) has been particularly effective in encouraging PR students to write online and runs a friendly competition (first at Behind The Spin, now at PR Place) to highlight the best posts from young PR and communications students.